Alasdair Beckett-King

-Alasdair James Beckett-King (born 31 March 1984) is a British stand-up comedian, writer, and actor from Durham.
+Alasdair James Beckett-King (born 31 March 1984) is a British stand-up comedian, writer, and actor.
 He won the Leicester Mercury Comedian of the Year in 2017 and Chortle's Breakthrough Comedian of the Year in 2023.

 Early life

-Beckett-King is half Scottish.
-He attended York St John University and graduated in 2012.
-He holds an undergraduate degree in Film and Television Production and an MA in Journalism.
+Beckett-King's father is from Manchester and his mother from Scotland, and he grew up in County Durham.
+He holds an MA in filmmaking from the London Film School, graduating in 2012.

 Career

-Beckett-King was listed among the finalists of So You Think You're Funny in 2013.
+Beckett-King began performing stand-up comedy when graduating from film school.
+He was listed among the finalists of So You Think You're Funny in 2013.
 He was also among the finalists of NATYS: New Acts of the Year Show in 2014.

 Beckett-King won the 2017 Leicester Mercury Comedian of the Year.

 Beckett-King has appeared on The Comedian's Comedian with Stuart Goldsmith and Unforeseen Incidents.
 He co-hosts the Loremen podcast with James Shakeshaft and Eleanor & Alasdair Read That with comedian Eleanor Morton.

 Beckett-King created the adventure games Nelly Cootalot: Spoonbeaks Ahoy!, released in 2007, and Nelly Cootalot: The Fowl Fleet, released in 2016.
 He also wrote the script for the adventure game Unforeseen Incidents, released in 2018.

 Since 2019, he publishes comedy sketches, which are written, acted, produced and animated by himself, on his YouTube channel.

 In 2022, Beckett-King voiced the character of "The Floater" in Doctor Who: Redacted, produced by BBC Studios.
 He won the award for Breakthrough Act in the 2023 Chortle Awards.

-Beckett-King was an occasional panellist on Mock the Week, the British comic news quiz show, most notably appearing in the show's final episode.
+Beckett-King is an occasional panellist on Mock the Week, the British comic news quiz show, most notably appearing in the show's final episode on BBC Two.
+He reappeared on the show's revival series on TLC.
 He is the host of the BBC Radio 4 comedy series Wing It!

 He created the children's book series Montgomery Bonbon.